Sócrates: Politics

 On 16 April 1984, Sócrates spoke out in support of Diretas Já (Free Elections Now), a popular movement that called for direct presidential elections.
-In Socrates and the Corinthians' Democracy, Juca Kfouri, a Brazilian journalist, recalls how "Socrates took the risk of saying, in front of two million people gathered on the cathedral square, that if direct presidential elections weren't accepted by the regime, he'd go play in Italy."
-By hinging his transfer abroad on the outcome of a constitutional amendment, Socrates' political legacy began to form.
+In Socrates and the Corinthians' Democracy, Juca Kfouri, a Brazilian journalist, recalls how "Socrates took the risk of saying, in front of two million people gathered on the cathedral square, that if direct presidential elections were not accepted by the regime, he'd go play in Italy."
+By hinging his transfer abroad on the outcome of a constitutional amendment, Sócrates' political legacy began to form.
 His denunciation of the military dictatorship and fight to redemocratize Brazil extended his legacy beyond the football field.
 Sócrates stated that three of his childhood heroes were Fidel Castro, Che Guevara, and John Lennon.
 He was also a member of the Brazil Workers' Party, and said that "Lula was good" but that he had "earned a mere seven or so out of ten" for his way of governing Brazil.